-The main goal of Expedition 397T coring was to recover basalts and associated volcanic material for geochemical, isotopic, geochronology, paleomagnetic, and volcanologic study.
-Coring at two sites in the northern Walvis Ridge Guyot Province aimed to complete the three-hole transect across the three seamount chains originally planned for Expedition 391 but left unfinished owing to cuts in operations time.
+The main goal of Expedition 397T coring was to recover basalts and associated volcanic material for geochemical, geochronological, paleomagnetic, and volcanological study.
+Coring at two sites in the northern Walvis Ridge Guyot Province aimed to complete the three-site transect across the three seamount chains originally planned for Expedition 391 but left unfinished because of cuts in operations time due to a COVID-19 outbreak on board.
 Specific objectives were as follows; most rely upon recovering fresh basalt samples:

 - Determine isotopic signatures of basalt flows to determine whether the Center track (Site U1578) represents a different composition or a mixture of Tristan and Gough lavas.
-Data will be used to understand the isotopic zonation. - Analyze geochemistry and isotope compositions to determine mantle source of magmas and degree of partial melt.
-Such information will help understand how mantle melting creates hotspot seamounts. - Create major and trace element chemistry and isotope stratigraphy for successions of lava flows to learn about changes in the source through the evolution of the seamount. - Determine multiple high-precision radiometric dates from lava successions to determine the age of the seamount and the span of eruptions recorded in the rock.
+Data will be used to understand the isotopic zonation. - Analyze major and trace element and isotope compositions to determine the mantle sources of the magmas and depth and degree of melting.
+Such information will be used to better understand the generation of seamounts from the melting of a mantle plume. - Create major and trace element chemistry and isotope stratigraphy for successions of lava flows to learn about changes in the source through the evolution of the seamount. - Determine multiple high-precision radiometric dates from lava successions to determine the temporal evolution of a hotspot seamount.
 Most seamounts have only one age because the sample comes from a dredge. - Create a geologic record of seamount volcanism to better understand the formation and evolution of Walvis Ridge guyots. - Collect samples from multiple basalt flows to measure for paleomagnetic inclination, which will be used to determine hotspot paleolatitude.
 Walvis Ridge paleolatitude will be compared with coeval Pacific hotspot paleolatitudes to see if there is a coherent shift (TPW). - Collect sediment samples to measure for paleomagnetic inclination to complement studies of basalt inclination.